Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Introduction: Limitations of Input-Output Evaluations

 \section{Introduction: Limitations of Input-Output Evaluations}

 Rigorous evaluations of large language models (LLMs) are widely recognized as key for risk mitigation \citep{raji2022outsider, anderljung2023publicly, schuett2023towards, shevlane2023model} and are being incorporated into AI governance frameworks \citep{airmf2023, dsit2023, eu_ai_act, GenerativeAIInterimMeasures, Bill2338, AIDAct, National_Assembly_of_the_Republic_of_Korea_2025}.
 However, despite their efforts, developers often fail to identify overtly harmful LLM behaviors pre-deployment \citep{shayegani2023survey, andriushchenko2024jailbreaking, carlini2024aligned, yi2024jailbreak}.
 Current methods primarily rely on automated input-space attacks, where evaluators search for prompts that elicit harmful behaviors.
 These are useful but often leave unidentified vulnerabilities.
 A difficulty with input-space attacks is that they are poorly equipped to cover the attack surface.
 This happens for two reasons.
-First, it is intractable to exhaustively search the input space.\footnote{For example, with modern tokenizers, there are vastly more 20-token strings than particles in the known universe.} Second, attackers can sometimes manipulate more than just model inputs (e.g., if a model is open-source).
-This highlights a fundamental limitation of input-space evaluations: the worst behaviors identified during an assessment can only offer a lower bound of the model's overall worst-case behavior \citep{gal2024science, openai2024systemcard}.
+First, attackers can sometimes manipulate more than just model inputs (e.g., if a model is open-source).
+Second, it is intractable to exhaustively search the input space.\footnote{For example, with modern tokenizers, there are vastly more 20-token strings than particles in the known universe.} These challenges highlight a fundamental limitation of input-space evaluations: the worst behaviors identified during an assessment can only offer a lower bound of the model's overall worst-case behavior \citep{gal2024science, openai2024systemcard}.

-To address this challenge, we draw inspiration from a safety engineering principle: that safety-critical systems should be tested under stresses at least as extreme—if not more—than those expected in deployment \citep{clausen2006generalizing}.
+To help address this challenge, we draw inspiration from a safety engineering principle: that safety-critical systems should be tested under stresses at least as extreme—if not more—than those expected in deployment \citep{clausen2006generalizing}.
 For example, buildings are designed to withstand loads multiple times greater than their intended use.
-Here, we take an analogous approach to evaluating LLMs: stress-testing them under attacks that go beyond input-space manipulations.
+Here, we take an analogous approach to evaluating and building safety cases \citep{clymer2024safety} for LLMs: stress-testing them under attacks that go beyond input-space manipulations.

+We propose using \emph{model tampering} attacks, which allow for adversarial modifications to the model's weights or latent activations, in addition to evaluating systems under input-space attacks (see \Cref{fig:fig1}).
+We attempt to answer two questions, each corresponding to a different threat model: